Allied Health

 RADUS 102 Ultrasound Physics and Instrumentation I (2 Units)

 Prerequisite: Acceptance into the Cleveland Clinic Cardiothoracic Ultrasound Program.
 Fundamental principles of ultrasound physics including sound wave generation and propagation in tissue; factors affecting acoustical impedance and reflection.
-Transducer design, characteristics & construction and principles of Doppler ultrasound will also be covered.
+Transducer design, characteristics and construction, and principles of Doppler ultrasound will also be covered.
 Integration of these theories, principles, and their clinical applications will be emphasized.

 RADUS 103 Clinical Externship I (4 Units)